 - Discover best practices for structuring Git workflows for your deployments

 - Understand where GitOps fits in your CI/CD (continuous integration/continuous delivery) pipelines and explore the various ways you can implement it

 - Explore Argo CD, Flux, and other popular tools used to manage GitOps workflows, and see how Kustomize, Helm, and Kubernetes Operators help minimize the management of lengthy configuration files

 - Get tips for setting up policies and security for your Git workflows

 About the author

-Christian Hernandez leads developer experience at Codefresh.
-He previously spent eight years on the customer and field engagement team in Red Hat’s Hybrid Platforms organization and hosted the biweekly GitOps Guide to the Galaxy.
+Christian Hernandez spent eight years on the customer and field engagement team in Red Hat’s Hybrid Platforms organization and hosted the biweekly GitOps Guide to the Galaxy.
+He is now is a product manager for Red Hat cloud services offerings.
 A contributor to Argo CD and OpenGitOps, Christian is a technologist with experience in infrastructure engineering, systems administration, enterprise architecture, tech support, advocacy, and management.
 Lately, he has been focusing on Kubernetes, DevOps, cloud-native architecture, and GitOps practices.
 Christian is passionate about open source and containerizing the world one application at a time.

 GitOps doesn’t replace CI/CD, but participates in it.
 While traditional tools like Jenkins and CloudBees focus on the entire CI/CD process, GitOps focuses on the CD aspect (both continuous deployment and continuous delivery).
 So now, instead of having deployment of your application be imperative in your CI/CD platform, it can be declarative based on a source of truth.
 Based on a reconciliation loop, the GitOps controller makes changes to the cluster by deploying new instances, once those changes have been committed to the state store.